erickbressani/Rabbitier/README.md

 Method: Consume(MessageReceived<TMessage> message)
  - This method is inherited from RabbitierSubscriber;
- - It is called every time a message is sent to the bound queue, only if the subscriber is started;
+ - If the subscriber is started and running it is called every time a message is send to the bound queue;

 Parameter: MessageReceived<TMessage>
  - Wraps the information send by RabbitMQ